pablolessa/dibujos_hiperbolicos/README.md

         >>> f.add(Segment(p3,p1))
         >>> f.writepgf('test.pgf')

  This generates the file 'test.pgf' containing a Tikz figure of a hyperbolic triangle.
- The resulting file could be included into a LaTex document directly (using the Tikz package) but it's more convenient to use a program such as KTikz to preview the result and generate png,eps, or pdf files as needed.
+I've used Ktikz on this to generate the png you see below.
+Similarly calling "f.writesvg('test.svg')" would generate an SVG figure directly.
+Everything written below applies to both methods of output.
+The main difference is that complicated figures (i.e. involving the modular group) can hit Tex's 5MB memory limit with their pgf output.
+Hence in these situations generating svg files is preferable (programs like Inscape can convert to eps and pdf formats if the intented use is to include the figure in a LaTex document).

  ![test.pgn](/test.png)

 ## Colors

  You can easily change the color of segments or points by changing the color attribute.
  For example:

         >>> s1 = Segment(p1,p2)
         >>> s1.color = 'red'
         >>> s2 = Segment(p2,p3)